Criminal Defense Attorney in Anne Arundel County, Maryland

 Facing a criminal charge is scary.
 You're likely worrying about your future, your freedom, and what will happen to your family if you can’t be around to provide for them.

 At a time like this, you cannot afford to take chances with an inexperienced lawyer.
-Seeking representative who knows the legal system inside and out is vital.
+Seeking a representative who knows the legal system inside and out is vital.

-Former Prosecutor Who Knows The Law
+Former Prosecutor Who Knows the Law

 Located in Annapolis, Maryland, Kathleen M. Kirchner, Esq. can help.
 Criminal defense attorney Kathleen Kirchner brings more than 15 years of experience to each case, including her previous work as a prosecutor in Anne Arundel County.
 She understands how the state builds criminal cases, and she uses that knowledge to protect her clients’ rights and freedoms.